AuDigitalHealth/ci-fhir-r4/pages/DiagnosticReport/_includes/intro.md

   </tr>
       <tr>
         <td>Diagnostic Report FHIR implementation guide roadmap</td>
-        <td>This implementation has been developed as part of the Diagnostics in FHIR R4 - June 30 project.
-This project has established a suite of profiles to support diagnostics reporting in FHIR R4 including pathology reports, diagnostic imaging reports, and specialist and other diagnostics reports. <br/><br/>
+        <td>This draft implementation guide has been developed with a suite of draft profiles and some early examples in order to form a basis for engagement with engagement with industry and other stakeholders.
+The profiles in this implementation guide are derived from <a href ="https://build.fhir.org/ig/hl7au/au-fhir-base//index.html">HL7 AU Base</a> material and support diagnostics reporting including pathology reports, diagnostic imaging reports, and specialist and other diagnostics reports. <br/><br/>

-The outcomes include an initial set of working profiles (including terminology) to support engagement with industry and other stakeholders; some examples; identification of issues / topics for wider engagement; provide foundation for mapping into CDA; demonstrate a means of meeting requirements of current eHealth diagnostic reporting specifications in R4 FHIR. <br/><br/>
+Stakeholder feedback is sought on a number of extant issues described on the pages of each profile as well as via <a href ="https://github.com/AuDigitalHealth/ci-fhir-r4/issues">ci-fhir-r4 GitHub</a> issues.
+As engagement progressed the profiles in this implementation guide are expected to be matured to reflect stakeholder agreement on those issues. <br/><br/>

+Additional examples are intended to be included in future releases to stimulate community discussion on important modelling aspects.  <br/><br/>

+Further development of the HL7 AU profiles is necessary to mature understanding of domain scenarios and resolve a number of extant issues described in <a href ="https://github.com/hl7au/au-fhir-base/issues">au-fhir-base GitHub</a> issues.
+Additional terminology support, e.g. RCPA value sets and support for specialist and other diagnostics is forthcoming.
+These improvements will be incorporated into the profiles in this implementation guide. <br/><br/>

 HL7 AU Base profiles that this implementation guide are based on are undergoing development.
-Improvements have been made to these base profiles which have been incorporated into this implementation guide.
-Further work is required to add terminology, as it becomes available e.g. RCPA value sets for pathology, to the base profiles.
-Further examples are required to stimulate community discussion on important modelling aspects including content for DiagnosticReport.code (<a href ="https://github.com/AuDigitalHealth/ci-fhir-r4/issues/88">GitHub #88</a>).
-Examples are a useful informative method to demonstrate to the community how the models work and the development of more examples is required.  <br/><br/>
+Improvements have been made to these base profiles which have been incorporated into this implementation guide. for pathology, to the base profiles.
+Examples in HL7 AU Base are required to demonstrate to the community how the models work.     </td>
-Stakeholder feedback is sought on a number of extant issues described on the pages of each profile as well as on <a href ="https://github.com/AuDigitalHealth/ci-fhir-r4/issues">GitHub Issues</a>.
-As engagement is progressed the profiles in this implementation guide are expected to be matured to reflect stakeholder agreement on those issues.    </td>

     </tr>